Erprabhat8423/TaskManager/README.md

 Swagger documentation is available at `/swagger/`.
 It provides interactive documentation for the API endpoints.

+## Redoc Documentation

+Swagger documentation is available at `/redoc/`.
+It provides interactive documentation for the API endpoints.

 ## Deployment

 To deploy the application, you can use platforms like Netlify, PythonAnywhere, or similar.
 Follow their respective deployment guides to set up your Django project.